Ready to Extend Your Lease?

 • Make a reasonable offer

-• Check you have the finances
+• Check that you have the finances

-• Speak to your freeholder
+• Speak to your freeholder (informal approach)

-How do you extend your lease?
+How our service helps you extend your lease

 How long does the informal route take?